mplesser/azcam/docs/docs/programming.md

 ## Versioning
 Because Azcam consists of many different modules and plugins, there is no single version number or date which uniquely identifies all the code.
-One indicator of the current version is to issue the command `azcam.api.exposure.get_par("version")`.

 ## Conventions
 Modules (files), objects (such as *controller*), command names (methods) and attributes (parameters) are all lowercase.
 Filenames should be given with forward slash ('/') separators, even on Windows machines.
 If back slashes are needed, they must be doubled as in `c:\\data`.
-Strings must be enclosed in quotation marks, as in `get_par('version')`.
-Quotation marks must match ('version" is not acceptable).
+Strings must be enclosed in quotation marks, as in `params.get_par('imageroot')`.
+Quotation marks must match ('imageroot" is not acceptable).
 A quotation mark may be included in a string by preceding it with a backslash ("I am Mike\'s dog.")

 ## Objects
 Python is an object oriented programming language and objects are used extensively in Azcam.
 Object-based commands